-Our total indebtedness at December 31, 2022 was \$7.2 million.
-Our subsidiaries Empire Louisiana and Empire North Dakota had approximately \$5.9 million of outstanding aggregate principal indebtedness at December 31, 2022.
-At December 31, 2022, commitments from the financial institution under our Senior Revolving Credit Facility (as amended, the "Credit Facility") were approximately \$6.1 million, of which approximately \$300,000 was unused commitments.
+Our total indebtedness at December 31, 2023 was \$5.7 million.
+At December 31, 2023, commitments from a financial institution under a Revolving Credit Facility (the "Credit Facility") with Empire North Dakota and Empire NDA were approximately \$10.0 million, of which approximately \$5.5 million was unused and approximately \$4.5 million was outstanding.
+In addition, we had approximately \$1.1 million outstanding under a joint development agreement with a related party as of December 31, 2023 (See Note 4 of Notes to Consolidated Financial Statements).
 Management continues to review existing indebtedness, and may seek to repay, refinance, repurchase, redeem, exchange or otherwise terminate existing indebtedness.
 If we do seek to refinance existing indebtedness, there can be no guarantee that we would be able to execute the refinancing on favorable terms or at all.